liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 If you're not running a bundle, then please see the user guide section on [how to install the patching tool](http://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/patching-liferay-liferay-portal-6-2-user-guide-18-en).
-Once you have the patching tool installed, there are a few steps you need to take care of before LCS can use it.
+Once you have the patching tool installed, there are a few steps you need to complete before LCS can use it.
 Note that the commands below apply to Linux, Unix, and Mac systems.
 If you're running Windows, simply drop the `.sh` from each command that has it.